jordanos/freelancebot/README.md

 # freelancebot

-main.py: is where the bot runs... lang_dict.py:  contains language dictionaries.. backend.py: runs the connection with database and database functionalities
+main.py: is where the bot runs...</br>
+lang_dict.py:  contains language dictionaries..</br>
+backend.py: runs the connection with database and database functionalities</br>